JoshDellay/tracex/README.md

 TraceX.trace.log(level, message, meta);
 ```

-For convenience, utility functions are provided for the default log levels:
+Utility functions are also provided for each of the default log levels:

 ```js
 TraceX.trace.debug(message, meta);